Bent knee hip flexor stretches or "quad stretches"

 The rectus femoris is one of a set of hip flexors that attaches at or near the ASICs, the point of the hip bone.

-Other hip flexors that attach directly to the ASICs include the sartorius and the tensor fascia latae.
-These muscles also cross the knee joint, however, the sartorius attaches to the inside of the tibia while the tensor fascia latae attaches, via the IT band, to the outside of the tibia.
+Other hip flexors that attach directly to the ASICs as well as the lower leg bones include the sartorius and the tensor fascia latae.
+The sartorius passes over the inner quadriceps before attaching to the inside of the tibia while the tensor fascia latae passer over the outer quadriceps, via the IT band, before attaching to the outside of the tibia.